TAKE ACTION

 Did you know that the MDP has a weekly podcast with the MDP Chair Curtis Hertel?
 It’s very informative and engaging.
 Click on the image to listen and find other valuable information.

 The MDP would also love to hear your story about how Trump is affecting you and your community.
-Click here to tell the MDP your story.
+Click below to tell the MDP your story

-call our officials in DC to voice your concerns
+• Call our officials in DC to share your concerns

 There are reasons every day to reach out to Sen. Slotkin, Sen. Peters and Rep. Stevens to voice your concerns.